La Périchole: Act 1

 In the main square of Lima, outside The Three Cousins tavern, the crowd is celebrating the birthday of Don Andrès de Ribeira, the Viceroy of Peru.
 Don Pedro de Hinoyosa (Mayor of Lima), Count Miguel de Panatellas (First Gentleman of the Bedchamber), and Don Andrès enter in disguise.
 Everyone recognizes them but pretends not to.
-La Périchole and Piquillo, poor young street singers, arrive in the square, trying to raise money for their marriage license.
+La Périchole and Piquillo, poor young street singers, arrive in the square, trying to raise money for their marriage licence.
 They please the crowd with romantic duets, but some acrobats entice the crowd away before they can collect any money.
 Piquillo sets off, hoping for better luck elsewhere, while Périchole escapes hunger in sleep.

 The Viceroy, enchanted with her beauty, offers her a position as Lady in Waiting at the court as soon as she awakes.
 Despite her suspicions about what he has in mind, she is persuaded by his offer of banquets and accepts, writing a loving farewell letter to Piquillo.
 Since all Ladies in Waiting must be married, Don Pedro and Panatellas leave to search for a husband for Périchole.
 They find Piquillo, who is about to hang himself after reading Périchole's farewell letter.
-After plenty to drink, Piquillo reluctantly agrees to marry the Viceroy's new favorite, although he does not know who it is.
+After plenty to drink, Piquillo reluctantly agrees to marry the Viceroy's new favourite, although he does not know who it is.
 Périchole has also been plied with drink by the Viceroy ("Ah, quel diner"), but she agrees to the marriage when she recognizes Piquillo.
 He does not recognize his veiled bride, but he goes through with the marriage after warning her that he is in love with someone else.
 They are taken to the Viceroy's palace.